nordic-institute/X-Road-development/WORKFLOW.md

 ## 17	Open source development

 17.1	Open source development and the development conducted by the NIIS Members are only loosely coupled.
-Master Repository `X-Road` is open to everybody for forking.
-The NIIS administers the Master Repository `X-Road`.
+Master Repository `nordic-institute/X-Road` is open to everybody for forking.
+The NIIS administers the Master Repository `nordic-institute/X-Road`.

-17.2	New branches are created in `X-Road` by the NIIS as needed.
+17.2	New branches are created in `nordic-institute/X-Road` by the NIIS as needed.

-17.3	Pull requests into `X-Road` are reviewed and accepted by the NIIS.
+17.3	Pull requests into `nordic-institute/X-Road` are reviewed and accepted by the NIIS.

-17.4	Good quality and useful results of open source development can be integrated into `X-Road`.
+17.4	Good quality and useful results of open source development can be integrated into `nordic-institute/X-Road`.
 Exact procedure is out of scope of this document.

 ## 18	Documentation policy

 18.1	X-Road documentation is produced in English.
-Contributors are free to translate documentation into national languages.
+Contributors are free to translate documentation into other languages.

 18.2	Production format for documentation is [GitHub Flavoured Markdown](https://help.github.com/articles/github-flavored-markdown/).